WSU-Carbon-Lab/ezfit/docs/notebooks/tutorial_1_data_plotting_and_fitting.rst

    # This array contains only the 5 listed elements
    x_sparse = np.array([0, 2, 5, 7, 10])

-   # This array contains 100 evenly spaced elements from 0 to 10
+   # This array contains 100 evenly spaced elements from 0 - 10
    x_dense = np.linspace(0, 10, 100)

 Now evaluate these functions to create y arrays using the following syntax: